dimaslanjaka/debian-ssh-vpn/README.md

 # run script
 netstat -ntulp | grep 443 # check port 443, if output exist, change port SSL (stunnel.conf) to other port
 ```

+- Dropbear port 423
+- OpenVPN port 424 - xxxx (any if not used)